GijsvanDulmen/sample-gitops-argocd/README.md

 ## ArgoCD GitOps

-Add more text later and more and more
+Add more text later and more and more and more